-The Qualsafe Level 3 Award in First Aid at Work (RQF) contains 1 unit that also appears as Unit 1 (Emergency First Aid in the Workplace) of the Qualsafe Level 3 Award in Emergency First Aid at Work (RQF).
+The Qualsafe Level 3 Award in Emergency First Aid at Work (RQF) contains 1 unit that also appears as Unit 1 (Emergency First Aid in the Workplace) of the Qualsafe Level 3 Award in First Aid at Work (RQF).

-Therefore, assessments attained through the Emergency First Aid in the Workplace unit may be used towards the achievement of the Qualsafe Level 3 Award in Emergency First Aid at Work (RQF) qualification should the Learner not achieve Unit 2 (Recognition and Management of Illness and Injury in the Workplace) of this qualification.
+Therefore, assessments gained through the Emergency First Aid in the Workplace unit may be used towards achievement of the Qualsafe Level 3 Award in First Aid at Work (RQF) qualification providing it is achieved within its registration period.